A trailblazing Australian woman lawyer

 Get In Touch

-Nationally recognised in 2014 as one of Australia’s 45 Trailblazing Women Lawyers whose oral history is nationally archived, Lyma is registered on the list of Counsel at the International Criminal Court, having worked over a decade as Civil Party Counsel at the Extraordinary Chambers in the Courts of Cambodia, where she has, alongside Cambodian co-lawyers, represented victims of Cambodia’s genocidal Khmer Rouge regime across Cases 002, 003 and 004.
+In 2018, Lyma was appointed List Counsel at the International Criminal Court, having worked between 2009 and 2022 as Civil Party Counsel at the Extraordinary Chambers in the Courts of Cambodia, where she has, alongside Cambodian co-lawyers, represented victims of Cambodia’s genocidal Khmer Rouge regime across Cases 002, 003 and 004.
+In 2022, she was appointed a member of the Legal Advisory Committee of the International Criminal Court Bar Association (ICCBA), and in 2023, she was appointed a member of the Amicus Committee of the ICCBA.